Security and Resilience in AI Systems

 • Unexpected costs from GPU abuse or token consumption

-• Dependency on critical infrastructure — where failures can halt business decisions
+• Dependency on critical infrastructure, where failures can halt business decisions

-AI doesn’t run in isolation — it depends on secure, resilient, and auditable infrastructure.
+AI doesn’t run in isolation.
+It depends on secure, resilient, and auditable infrastructure.
 That’s your domain as an infrastructure professional.

 Security fundamentals for AI environments